Global Rewards in Multi-Agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems: Experiments

 At the end of each training run, we test the model with the best validation performance on the test data.
-The score of a single test date is the sum of all individual scores on that date.
-We repeat each training run with three different random seeds and average test scores over these random seeds.
+For each time step, we store the operator's profit of that time step $\text{Profit}(\bm{S}_t,\bm{a_t})$ as a score.
+We calculate the score of a test date as the sum of all scores on that test date, $\text{Score}_d=\sum_{t\in d}\text{Profit}(\bm{S}_t,\bm{a_t})$, with $d$ being the test date.
+We repeat each training run with three different random seeds and average test scores $\text{Score}_d$ over these random seeds, $\text{Score}_d=\frac{1}{n_{\text{rs}}}\sum_{\text{rs}}\text{Score}_d(\text{rs})$, with $\text{rs}$ denoting the random seed and $n_{\text{rs}}$ denoting the number of random seeds.
 If a run does not converge to a reasonable performance, we exclude it from the average.
 This only applies to some of the algorithms in the ablation study in Section \ref{sec:ablation}.

-All test scores in this paper are obtained in that way.
+To evaluate the algorithms, we subtract per-day scores of algorithms we intend to compare and investigate their differences $\text{Delta}_d(\text{alg}_1,\text{alg}_2)=\text{Score}_d(\text{alg}_1)-\text{Score}_d(\text{alg}_2)$, with $\text{alg}$ denoting the algorithm.
+In our figures, we display distributions of these per-day differences and analyze whether their mean, median and quartiles are above or below zero.
+This provides a visual indication of the magnitude and significance of performance differences between the considered algorithms.
+In the tables, we display the means of the per-day differences, $\text{Mean}(\text{alg}_1,\text{alg}_2)=\frac{1}{n_{d}}\sum_{d}\text{Delta}_d(\text{alg}_1,\text{alg}_2)$, with $n_{d}$ denoting the number of test dates.
+Furthermore, we display the p-values of Wilcoxon tests of these means.
+These measures provide a numerical indication of mean performance differences and their significance.
+Together, the visual and numerical measures allow us to assess the magnitude and statistical significance of performance differences between algorithms, with the mean score difference $\text{Mean}(\text{alg}_1,\text{alg}_2)$ being the most important metric for performance comparisons.